triviatroy/FortniteAI/README.md

 The local detection architecture is illustrated below:
 ![Diagram2](https://github.com/triviatroy/FortniteAI/assets/75331477/b767d8c0-21c3-4532-949b-292f1d5ad36b)

 The key element in the above diagram is that we use separate & distinct image classifiers for each observation type.
 The alternative is to use 1 convolutional nueural network for all detection.
-The advantage of using 1 cnn vs distinct CNN is simplified inference pipeline where you just have to pipe the pixels to 1 model, where the disadvantage is training complexity & inference memory requirements (and potentially speed).
+The advantage of using 1 CNN vs distinct CNNs is simplified inference pipeline where you just have to pipe the pixels to 1 model, where the disadvantage is training complexity & inference memory requirements (and potentially speed).
 The advantage of having distinct CNNs is simplified training and super low inference memeory requirements.

 ## Image Classifiers